-Pupils learn how to use tools such as bow saws, mallets, loppers and sheath knives (peelers for our younger children) in a traditional woodland manner and are introduced gradually with a structured safety base the children become familiar with.
-The use of tools in the wood promotes trust and self-confidence within those taking part.
+Pupils learn how to use tools such as bow saws, mallets, peelers, loppers and palm drills in a traditional woodland manner.
+They are gradually introduced to the children along with a structured safety base which the children soon become familiar with.
+The use of different tools alongside learning about fires in Forest School will also help to equip the children with some practical skills that they can apply throughout their life.

-Our pupils become risk takers, gain confidence and independence and have a greater sense of well-being from their experiences in the woods.
-Teamwork skills are developed through games and activities such as hide and seek, shelter building, tool skills, lighting fires, cooking and environmental art.
+Our pupils become risk takers, gain confidence and independence, and have a greater sense of well-being from their experiences in the woods.
+This is achieved by engaging in games and activities such as hide and seek, shelter building, tree and minibeast identification, tool skills, lighting fires, cooking and environmental art.
+The pupils also have the opportunity to problem solve and think critically in the forest.
+This means that when they return to school their capacity for learning and their focus is strengthened.
+These new skills can then be applied to different situations within the classroom.